Wrentham, Massachusetts: History

 There is no record of Phillip's response to that entreaty but, in August 1669, the Town Fathers received an odd letter from him offering to negotiate for more land if they would quickly send him a "holland shirt."
 Dwight and four others were appointed to negotiate with him again, provided Phillip could prove he, and not another sachem, had the rights to the land.
 In November, an agreement was reached to clear the title for £17 0s 8d.
 There is no record of whether a shirt was traded.

 Samuel Sheares lived alone at Wollomonopoag for some time before a new attempt at a settlement was undertaken in 1671.
 Five men, John Thurston, Thomas Thurston, Robert Weare, John Weare, and Joseph Cheeney moved there with him, followed the next year by Rev. Samuel Man, a one-time teacher in the Dedham Public Schools.
 Robert Crossman was employed at the same time to construct a corn mill.

 Those who moved there were drawn from the middle class of Dedham.
 They were primarily people from outside of Dedham who had purchased land there, and second generation Dedhamites who moved without their parents.
 Without the outsides, it is questionable whether the new community would have survived.

 Soon, however, the Wollomonopoag settlers complained that those in the village center were keeping them in a state of colonial dependency.
 They were upset about absentee landlords whose land values were going up thanks to the labor of the inhabitants and who refused to pay taxes to support the community.
 They also complained that with the seat of the town government being so far away that they were disenfranchised and best by a lack of capital.
 Constables refused to travel to Wollomonopoag to make collections, assessments, and social judgement.

 With the blessing of Dedham's Board of Selectmen, the General Court separated the new town of Wrentham on October 16, 1673.

 It was burned down during King Philip's War 1675–1676.
 In the nineteenth century, Wrentham was the site of Day's Academy.
 For a short time, Wrentham was the residence of the educational reformer Horace Mann.
 It is also known as one of the residences of Helen Keller.

+North Wrentham separated as an independent town in 1870 with Plainville splitting off as an independent town in 1905.